CurrencyCloud/currencycloud-net/README.md

   Console.WriteLine(ex.Message);
 }
 ```
-More extensive examples can be found in the [Examples] solution.
+More extensive examples can be found in the [Examples] solution or by checking the [Unit Tests][utests]

 ## Client
 The object of class `CurrencyCloud.Client` is a single entry point to access all Currency Cloud's API functions.

 Supported APIs are listed in the [Currency Cloud API overview][overview].

 ## Initialization
 Prior to making API requests via the `CurrencyCloud.Client` object, it must be initialized by calling `InitializeAsync(ApiServer apiServer, string loginId, string apiKey)` method, that starts a new session for the API user with the given credentials.
 If an API function is invoked by a non-initialized client, `InvalidOperationException` is thrown.

 `InitializeAsync` method retrieves authentication token, which is passed with all subsequent API calls.
 If a call fails due to token is expired, then re-authentication is performed, so that the token is refreshed and the failed request is retried.